 As you can see below, the Orkney Woodland Project came to an end in 2013, but with the arrival of new grants, there is again an interest in tree planting in Orkney.
-The Forestry Commission are keen to have their Northern and Western Isles grant taken up and the Woodland Trust are funding me (Jenny Tayor) to give free advice and draw up proposals for new projects that may arise in the County.
-The grant and other information on this site will shortly be updated, but please contact me on firstname.lastname@example.org to discuss any tree planting proposals you may have.
+The Forestry Commission are keen to have their Northern and Western Isles grant taken up and the Woodland Trust are funding me (Jenny Tayor), under their Croft Forestry initiative, to give free advice and draw up proposals for new projects that may arise in the County.
+The available grants and other information on this site will shortly be updated, but please contact me on 850514 or firstname.lastname@example.org to discuss any tree planting proposals you may have.

 CHANGES AHEAD 2013